luiz00martins/ccpt/CONTRIBUTING.md

 ### About branches

 This repository has no releases because of how the way CCPT updates itself.
 It always downloads its newest version from the main branch.
 There must be no commits changing CCPT's code directly to the main branch.
-The part of "packageinfo.ccpt" that is relevant to the installment process ("newestversion", "dependencies" and the "install"-section) must also not be directly commited to the main branch.
-Commiting to other files like the installer (after extensive testing!
+The part of "packageinfo.ccpt" that is relevant to the installment process ("newestversion", "dependencies" and the "install"-section) must also not be directly committed to the main branch.
+Committing to other files like the installer (after extensive testing!
 You are still affecting files that are needed in the ongoing operation!) is allowed.
-The next version of "CCPT" has its own branch where developement changes (eg. implementing a new feature or fixing a bug) have to be commited to.
-Once everything is tested and enough new features and bugfixes are impemented, a new version is released (don't forget to change the readme, social preview, packageinfo, documentation, and, if necessary, installer!) and the "version branch" is merged with the main branch.
+The next version of "CCPT" has its own branch where development changes (eg. implementing a new feature or fixing a bug) have to be committed to.
+Once everything is tested and enough new features and bugfixes are implemented, a new version is released (don't forget to change the readme, social preview, packageinfo, documentation, and, if necessary, installer!) and the "version branch" is merged with the main branch.

 ### About the folder and file structure